jhajek/forge/_posts/2017-12-02-microsoft-hololens-what-is-it.md

 layout: post
 status: publish
 published: true
-title: What is a Hololens?
+title: What is a HoloLens?
 What is Augmented Reality?
 date: '2017-10-16 12:11:43 -0500'
 date_gmt: '2017-10-16 20:11:43 -0500'
 categories: